 Click to watch this video

-A diet high in saturated fat combined with a sedentary lifestyle may increase the risk of colorectal cancer.
-There is also evidence that smoking cigarettes may be associated with an increased risk of colorectal cancer.
+There is evidence that smoking cigarettes and drinking 3 or more alcoholic beverages daily may be associated with an increased risk of colorectal cancer.

 Research shows that women with a history of cancer of the ovary, uterus, or breast have a somewhat increased chance of developing colorectal cancer.
 Also, a person who has already had colorectal cancer may develop this disease a second time.

 The parents, siblings, and children of a person who has had colorectal cancer are somewhat more likely to develop this type of cancer themselves.
 This is especially true if the relative had the cancer at a young age.
 If many family members have had colorectal cancer, the chances increase even more.